 For better deliverability, ensure your domain has proper SPF, DKIM, and DMARC records configured.
 When using SendLayer, these are typically handled automatically when you verify your domain.

-FAQs – Send Emails in PHP
+FAQs – Email Sending with PHP

 These are answers to some of the top questions we see about sending emails with PHP.